schneems/rust_macro_tutorial/docs/020_proc_macro_start.md

 default = ["derive"]
 ```

-This declares a dependency on our derive macro.
-It's optional because proc macros are "heavier" than a regular dependency in that they have to compile and execute before your code can compile and execute.
+This TOML declares a dependency on our derive macro.
+It's optional because proc macros are "heavier" than a regular dependency, and they must compile and execute before your code can compile and execute.
 Someone might want to pull in only the trait to use it as an interface or to manually implement it for a struct (meaning they don't need our automation).
-Many popular libraries such as [the clap CLI builder](https://github.com/clap-rs/clap/blob/fdbbf66e77c83688f52b7a206d64102582af40d3/Cargo.toml#L161) gate their proc macros behind a feature.
-While many users will use the derive features, those who don't won't have to pay the (relatively small in this case, but very real) cost.
-I'm making the assumption that people want to use it by default, so it's enabled automatically.
-Users can disable it by specifying `cache_diff = { default-features = false }` in the `Cargo.toml` if they want.
+Many popular libraries, such as [the clap CLI builder](https://github.com/clap-rs/clap/blob/fdbbf66e77c83688f52b7a206d64102582af40d3/Cargo.toml#L161) gate their proc macros behind a feature.
+While many users will use the `derive` features, those who don't won't have to pay the (relatively small in this case, but very real) cost.
+I assume people want to use it by default, so it's enabled automatically.
+Users can deactivate it by specifying `cache_diff = { default-features = false }` in the `Cargo.toml`.

-Now we re-export that macro right next to our trait, when the "derive" feature is enabled:
+Now we re-export that macro right next to our trait when the "derive" feature is enabled:

 ```rust
 :::>> print.erb